Muddy eats: The Hind’s Head, Bray

-The new look reflects its hunting lodge and coaching inn past, with a vibe that is elegantly eccentric with a nod to the many royal connections.
-Upstairs is now The Royal Lounge (venue for Prince Philip’s stag do)– essentially it’s a cocktail bar, with tweed and velvet furnishings, taxidermy and dim lighting.
-Think cool gentlemen’s club without the overflowing testosterone with granny chic.
+The look now reflects its hunting lodge and coaching inn past, with a vibe that is elegantly eccentric with a nod to the many royal connections.
+Upstairs is now The Royal Lounge (venue for Prince Philip’s stag do)– is a cocktail bar, with tweed and velvet furnishings, taxidermy and dim lighting.
+Think cool gentlemen’s club without the overflowing testosterone.

 SCOFF AND QUAFF

-Do not miss the opportunity to sink a cocktail and a bar snack in The Royal Lounge – it’s theatrical and very cool.
+Do not miss the opportunity to sink a cocktail in The Royal Lounge – it’s theatrical and very cool.
 Aesthetically it is right up my street – shotgun chandeliers, Heston and his team immortalised in curtain fabric and cool artwork.
-The drinks menu is vast, craft beers, artisan gins and spirits, cocktails and mocktails that taste as good as the ones with booze.
+The drinks menu is vast, craft beers, artisan gins (good to see Muddy fave Berkshire Botanical on the bar shelf) and spirits, cocktails and mocktails that taste as good as the ones with booze.